ondrej-kvasnovsky/algorithms/quicksort.md

         if (from >= to) return; // single element list is already sorted

         int pivotPointValue = array[to];
-        int firstNumberThatIsLargeThanPivotPoint = from;
+        int firsIndexThatIsLargeThanPivotPoint = from;
         for (int i = from; i < to; i++) {
             if (array[i] < pivotPointValue) {
-                swap(array, i, firstNumberThatIsLargeThanPivotPoint);
+                swap(array, i, firsIndexThatIsLargeThanPivotPoint);
-                firstNumberThatIsLargeThanPivotPoint++;
+                firsIndexThatIsLargeThanPivotPoint++;
             }
         }
-        swap(array, firstNumberThatIsLargeThanPivotPoint, to);
+        swap(array, firsIndexThatIsLargeThanPivotPoint, to);
-        quicksort(array, from, firstNumberThatIsLargeThanPivotPoint - 1);
+        quicksort(array, from, firsIndexThatIsLargeThanPivotPoint - 1);
-        quicksort(array, firstNumberThatIsLargeThanPivotPoint + 1, to);
+        quicksort(array, firsIndexThatIsLargeThanPivotPoint + 1, to);
     }

     public static void swap(int[] array, int from, int to) {